SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions.md

 ### Problem: Finding the Greater Number

-Write a program that reads two integers and outputs the larger.
+Write a program that reads two integers and outputs the number of higher value between the two .

 Our first task is to  **read** the two numbers.
 After which through the use of a simple  **`if-else`** structure, in combination with the **greater than operator** (**`>`**), to perform the comparison.
 We have deliberately blurred parts of the code so that the reader can implement the learned so far.